-Inequality \eqref{1.1} implies that the Euclidean distance from a point \( x \) to its nearest point in \( P_{A,b} \) can be bounded above by a constant times the Euclidean norm of the residual error \( \|(Ax - b)_+\| \).
-Hoffman's result has been widely recognized and extensively developed by many authors, including Robinson~\cite{Robinson1975}, Mangasarian~\cite{Mangasarian1985}, Auslender \& Crouzeix~\cite{AC1988}, Khachiyan \cite{Khachiyan1995}, Tuncel \cite{Tuncel1999}, Pang~\cite{Pang1997}, Lewis \& Pang~\cite{LewisPang1996}, Klatte \& Li~\cite{KlatteLi1999}, Jourani~\cite{jourani}, Abassi \& Th\'era~\cite{Abassi-Thera1,Abassi-Thera}, Ioffe~\cite{ioffe-book}, Mordukhovich~\cite{Boris1,Boris2}, Penot \cite{penot-book}, Thibault~\cite{thibault-book} and others.
-The study of error bounds has been an active area of research, with a focus on developing necessary and sufficient conditions for their existence, as well as efficient methods for their computation.
-Error bounds are well established in optimization and variational analysis and have important applications in various fields, including sensitivity analysis of linear and integer programs (see \cite{Rob73,Rob77}) and convergence analysis of descent methods for linearly constrained minimization problems (see \cite{HLu,TsB93}).
-They also play a crucial role in solving feasibility problems involving the intersection of finitely many closed convex sets (see \cite{5,6,7,BurDeng02}) and are widely used in the field of image reconstruction (see \cite{16}). {Error bounds have been shown to be closely related to the concepts of weak sharp minima (cf. \cite{BD2}), metric regularity/subregularity of multifunctions (cf. \cite{ioffe-JAMS-1,ioffe-JAMS-2,Kru15,Kru15.2}), the Aubin property of set-valued mappings (cf. \cite{CKLT,Kruger-LY}), and subtransversality of closed subsets (see \cite{KLT2017,WZ,WTY2024-SVVA}). }
+The theory of error bounds has remained an active area of research, particularly in the development of necessary and sufficient conditions for their existence, as well as efficient methods for their computation.
+Error bounds are now well established in optimization and variational analysis and have numerous important applications, including sensitivity analysis for linear and integer programming problems (see \cite{Rob73,Rob77}) and convergence analysis of descent methods for linearly constrained minimization problems (see \cite{HLu,TsB93}).
+They also play a crucial role in feasibility problems involving intersections of finitely many convex or nonconvex closed sets (see \cite{5,6,7,BurDeng02}) and have found important applications in image reconstruction (see \cite{16}).

+Furthermore, error bounds are closely connected with several central concepts in variational analysis, including weak sharp minima (cf. \cite{BD2}), metric regularity and metric subregularity of set-valued mappings (cf. \cite{ioffe-JAMS-1,ioffe-JAMS-2,Kru15,Kru15.2}), the Aubin property of set-valued mappings (cf. \cite{CKLT,Kruger-LY}), and transversality and subtransversality of collections of closed sets (see \cite{KLT2017,WZ,WTY2024-SVVA}).